 Ok, Alaska is massive.
-There’s no doubt about that, but several places are ideal for having a gorgeous yet simple Alaska wedding against the stunning landscape.
 An Anchorage elopement will look much different than one in a more rural location, such as Fairbanks.
 Peek at the areas below, and see what strikes you depending on what you both have in mind.

 Although this is the largest city in Alaska, an Anchorage elopement has the advantage of city vibes surrounded by incredible, snow-capped mountains.
-Such a gorgeous location!
 Another bonus is that Anchorage has an airport, which means that you don’t have to travel far or get a connecting flight to a more remote location.

 The Chugach State Park is right next door, and Kenai and Talkeetna are close.
 So if you want a more rural feel to elope in Alaska, you can fly into Anchorage and have those “get away from it all” photos that Alaska is known for.

-The Seward area is south of Anchorage, and you can catch a 35-minute flight to get there.
-It’s also a 2 ½ hour drive between the cities, but the ultra-cool way to get there is by train.
+The Seward area is south of Anchorage.
+It’s a 2 ½ hour drive between the cities, but the ultra-cool way to get there is by train.
 The trip is four hours, and the views in between are ah-mazing!
 Seward is definitely more rural and has lots of wildlife and trails.
 Plus, it’s on the water (like a lot of Alaskan cities!), which makes for gorgeous images, too.

 Denali just may be one of the best reasons for getting married in Alaska!
-The National Park and Reserves are nothing shy of breathtaking, and they are the perfect outdoor space for saying your vows to your future spouse.
 Trails, mountains, and gorgeous views are just a 1 ½ hour plane ride—or eight-hour train or four-hour drive—from Anchorage.
 P.S.
 You can also fly from Juneau, which is just under two hours.

 The truly adventurous will adore Fairbanks with its rustic atmosphere.
 Get ready to embrace the wilderness and include a bit of fun into your Alaskan adventure, such as snowmobiling, watching the Northern Lights, and visiting a reindeer ranch.
 It’s just an hour’s flight from Anchorage, or a—yikes—12-hour train ride (but just imagine all you’ll see!).
 It’s an eight-hour drive between the two locations if you want to rent a car and make a few stops along the way.